Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Introduction

-In particular, we evaluate the performance of eight state-of-the-art LLMs on \textit{\Odata}, a new dataset collected by us, consisting of \textit{2,430} Java files, \textit{3,870} methods, and \textit{6,849} logging statements.
-Additionally, we employ a lightweight code transformation technique to generate a modified dataset \textit{\Tdata}, which contains previously unseen data to evaluate the generalization capabilities of LLMs.
-Based on our large-scale empirical study on \Odata~and \Tdata, we summarize our key findings as follows.
+In particular, we evaluate the performance of eleven top-performing LLMs encompassing a variety of types—including natural language and code-oriented models, covering both academic works and commercial coding tools on \textit{\Odata}, a new dataset we collected, consisting of \textit{2,430} Java files, \textit{3,870} methods, and \textit{6,849} logging statements.
+Additionally, we employ a lightweight code transformation technique to generate a semantics-equivalent modified dataset \textit{\Tdata}, which contains previously untrained data and thus can be used to evaluate the generalization capabilities of LLMs.
+Based on our large-scale empirical study on \Odata~and \Tdata, we summarize eight key findings and five implications with actionable advice in Table~\ref{tab:key-summarization}.

-\textbf{Key findings.} (1) Existing LLMs' performance in generating logging texts falls short of practical logging requirements.
-(2) The size of LLMs does not decisively affect their logging performance, but code knowledge acquisition shows a remarkable advantage.
-(3) Since comments provide code intentions from developers, ignoring them leads to a decreased effectiveness for LLMs.
-(4) Compared with comments, LLMs benefit more from taking additional methods in the same file as they offer specific programming contexts.
-(5) Unseen codes significantly degrade all LLMs' performance, particularly in the variable prediction and logging text generation.
-Based on the above findings, we also discuss several implications and provide actionable advice to researchers that may help LLMs become more powerful in logging.

-\textbf{Key implications.} (1) For logging practice studies, a new and unified metric considering multiple logging ingredients is in demand to assess LLMs' logging performance.
-(2) Based on the identified internal characteristics and external factors, incorporating relevant code knowledge and appropriate programming contexts is suggested to enhance LLMs' logging effectiveness.
-(3) To advance the generalization capabilities of LLMs, developing prompt-based learning techniques offers great potential of LLMs in automated logging.

-\textbf{Contributions.} The contribution of this study is threefold: \begin{itemize} \item To our best knowledge, we conduct the first large-scale empirical study to explore LLMs' ability on logging statement generation. \item We build the first logging statement generation benchmark dataset LogBench with \textit{3,870} methods and \textit{6,849} logging statements.
-Using the dataset, we extensively examine the effectiveness and generalization capabilities of LLMs. \item We condense the results into five findings and three implications that we believe can shed light on future logging research.
-All datasets and analysis details are released in \url{https://github.com/LogStudySE/LogStudy}. \end{itemize}